Data Reliability

 3. Profile Assets

 Profiling goes deeper than crawling.
-Where crawling tells you what datasets exist, profiling tells you what’s inside those datasets and how healthy they are.
+Where crawling tells you what datasets exist, profiling tells you what’s inside those datasets.

 Profiling captures key statistics, such as: